harinasn/Tooling-Lab-Template/README.md

 - [x] submit the repository link on Canvas

 ## Self-Evaluation:
-how many points out of 10 do you deserve on this assignment:
+how many points out of 10 do you deserve on this assignment: i think i deserve 10 on 10

 ## Self-Reflection:
+I learned how to use the eslint, webpack, jest, cypress

 ### How long it took me to finish this?
+3hrs